 Step 2 – getting a professional opinion

-If you know someone who works in, or runs a trade business, give them a call.
-Even if you have to look for a local contractor yourself, and ask them to give you a quote, this puts you closer to envisaging what’s going to be possible.
+If you know someone who works in, or runs a roofing business, give them a call.
+Even if you have to look for a local contractor yourself, such as this roofer in Morrisville, PA, and ask them to give you a quote, this puts you closer to envisaging what’s going to be possible.

 Naturally, the contractor might put a little bit of pressure on you to make a decision, and progress with the loft conversion, but they should also give you plenty of time to consider it too.